 20. Leaning Ladders Matter

-While this bedroom from Emily Henderson wouldn't be considered "small" by any means, there is a part of it that's perfect to borrow inspiration from for a far tighter space: a slim leaning ladder.
+There is a part of this bedroom that's perfect to borrow inspiration from for a far tighter space: a slim leaning ladder.
 These clever pieces allow you to hang up your purses and scarves (and other accessories) in style, no hammer and nails necessary.

 Shop a similar mirror here: Multi-Use Leaning Mirror, $241